thatfiredev/from-sql-to-firebase/database/java-android/README.md

         for (DataSnapshot snap : dataSnapshot.getChildren()) {
             // We stored the user's key as a participant's key String userKey = snap.getKey();
-            // The value we stored under that key was the user's name
+            // The value stored under that key was the user's name
             // So, if you only need their name, you can stop in following line:
             String userName = snap.child(userKey).getValue(String.class);